 A Sneak Peek

-Our manufacturing facility is located in Southeastern PA and benefits from a local population with a heavy concentration of woodworking skills and resources because we are located in the heart of PA’s Amish and Mennonite communities.
+Our garage door manufacturing facility is located in Southeastern PA and benefits from a local population with a heavy concentration of woodworking skills and resources because we are located in the heart of PA’s Amish and Mennonite communities.

 Our facility has an extensive array of modern and efficient woodworking equipment.
 Our woodworking staff is highly technical and trained on all aspects of our production process.
 Artisan utilizes advanced equipment such as CNC machines and milling machines for making our parts because this equipment provides great accuracy and reproducibility.